jacoacoacob/schevent/README.md

 ## Design Choices

-I used `@nestjs/schedule` to create a cron-based notification system that queries the database for events whose start times are greater than or equal to now and less than or equal to half an hour from now.
-Since the frontend enforces that users may only create events with start times at 5 minute intervals on the hour, I created a cron job that queries the database at 5 minute intervals on the hour; sends notifications to invitees for each event; and marks notifications as having been sent for that event.
+Since the backend and frontend share no code, I decided to maintain each project in its own repository.
+If there was code sharing happening, I would create a monorepo using [Turbo Repo](https://turbo.build/repo) or [Nx](https://nx.dev/) with `backend`, `frontend`, and `core` packages.

 I created a Swagger-enabled REST API for event CRUD operations so that I could use [openapi-typescript](https://openapi-ts.pages.dev/introduction) and [openapi-fetch](https://openapi-ts.pages.dev/openapi-fetch/) to generate typescript interfaces and create a fetch client with typed request / response values on the [frontend](https://github.com/jacoacoacob/schevent-frontend).
 GraphQL is definitely the other obvious choice for schema driven full stack development but I was more comfortable with Swagger and REST conventions and went with them for the sake of time.

- create a typed fetch client on the frontend
+I used `@nestjs/schedule` to create a cron-based notification system that queries the database for events whose start times are greater than or equal to now and less than or equal to half an hour from now.
+Since the frontend enforces that users may only create events with start times at 5 minute intervals on the hour, I created a cron job that queries the database at 5 minute intervals on the hour; sends notifications to invitees for each event; and marks notifications as having been sent for that event so that invitees will not be notified again.

+I thought about creating / managing [dynamic timeouts](https://docs.nestjs.com/techniques/task-scheduling#dynamic-timeouts) each time an event was created (or its time was updated) but I didn't want to wrestle with how to make this approach resilient to server shutdowns / restarts.

 ## Running Locally